 Large Electronic Items:

 All electronic items should be removed from bags for separate screening.
-If traveling to USA, electronic devices should be charged and able to be switched on.
+If travelling to USA, electronic devices should be charged and able to be switched on.

 Passengers are permitted to carry medicines and dietary requirements (including baby foods) in their hand luggage to use during the flight.
 In order to carry medications through security, the passenger must have a prescription or doctor’s note for the medication.